-The purpose of the Rental Repair Program is to assist rental property owners who reside in Volusia County whose rental properties were damaged by Hurricane Ian.
-Under the Volusia County's CDBG-DR Action Plan, assistance will be provided for the rehabilitation of rental properties.
+The purpose of the Rental Repair Reimbursement Program is to assist rental property owners who reside in Volusia County whose rental properties were damaged by Hurricane Ian.
+Under the Volusia County's CDBG-DR Action Plan, assistance will be provided after the rehabilitation of rental properties.
 The program will focus on unmet housing needs in the rental market by providing safe, sanitary, and secure housing.
-The program will directly address the unmet housing need in Volusia County's rental housing stock by providing housing rehabilitation services and/or reimbursement for repairs conducted by rental property owners of single-family structures (less than five attached units).
+The program will directly address the unmet housing need in Volusia County's rental housing stock by providing housing reimbursement for repairs conducted by rental property owners of single-family structures (less than five attached units).

-All proposed activities within the Rental Repair Program must meet one of the following HUD National Objectives: benefit low-to-moderate-income persons or to address an Urgent Need.
-The maximum award for eligible applicants are no more than two structures and no more than \$50,000 per rental unit.
-Based on this, an eligible rental property owner may receive a maximum of \$400,000 for two structures with four (4) units each.
-The Rental Repair Program will offer assistance in the form of directly repairing eligible structures and/or providing reimbursement awards for repair work completed by property owners prior to their application for rental housing rehabilitation assistance.
+All proposed activities within the Rental Repair Reimbursement Program must meet one of the following HUD National Objectives: benefit low-to-moderate-income persons or to address an Urgent Need.
+The maximum award for eligible applicants is no more than \$50,000 per rental unit.
+The Rental Repair Reimbursement Program will offer assistance in the form providing reimbursement awards for repair work completed by property owners prior to applying for rental housing assistance.

-Participants in the Rental Repair program must have documented damage to their rental housing units as a result of the 2022 Hurricane Ian disaster and meet the following eligibility criteria:
+Participants in the Rental Repair Reimbursement Program must have documented damage to their rental housing units as a result of the 2022 Hurricane Ian disaster and meet the following eligibility criteria:

-Own, or have an ownership interest in, both at the time of the disaster, and at the time of application and service, a structure that meets the definition of a single family housing unit or accessory dwelling unit (ADU);
+- Own, or have an ownership interest in, both at the time of the disaster, and at the time of application and service, a structure that meets the definition of a single family housing unit or accessory dwelling unit (ADU); - The property owner must be a resident of Volusia County at the time of application;

-- The property owner must be a resident of Volusia County at the time of application; - The eligible structure must have been rented or available for rent at the time of application; - The structure must have been damaged by Hurricane Ian and have a remaining unmet need.
+- The eligible structure must have been rented or available for rent at the time of application; - The structure must have been damaged by Hurricane Ian and have a remaining unmet need.

-Short term rental properties are not eligible for assistance through the Rental Repair Program.
-For purposes of the Rental Repair Program, a short term rental is defined as having a lease term that is less than six (6) months.
+Short term rental properties are not eligible for assistance through the Rental Repair Reimbursement Program.
+For purposes of the Rental Repair Reimbursement Program, a short term rental is defined as having a lease term that is less than six (6) months.

-Rental property owners who receive assistance from the Rental Repair Program will be required to commit to providing affordable rental housing in accordance with HUD guidelines for a period of 20 years.
+Rental property owners who receive assistance from the Rental Repair Reimbursement Program will be required to commit to providing affordable rental housing in accordance with HUD guidelines for a period of 20 years.
 The affordability requirement states that the property owner must lease the units to LMI households earning 80 percent or less of the American Median Income (AMI) and must lease the units at an affordable rent.
 Rent must comply with the maximum HUD HOME rent limits, which are the lesser of: